-Knowing now that ideal Zero Waste cannot be attained, what is then is a more realistic Zero Waste lifestyle?
-We believe that a realistic Zero Waste lifestyle can be approached and enjoyed when you limit yourself to the top three levels of the Waste Hierarchy (Reduce, Re-use, and Recycle).
-In other words, you would make reducing your waste production where ever you can a priority, and whatever cannot be reduced you try re-use, or if that is not possible you recycle it.
+Knowing now that ideal Zero Waste isn’t easy to be attained, what is then a more realistic Zero Waste lifestyle?
+This lifestyle can be approached and enjoyed when you limit yourself to the top three levels of the Waste Hierarchy (Reduce, Re-use, and Recycle).
+In other words, you would make reducing your waste production where ever you can a priority, and whatever cannot be reduced you try to re-use, or if that is not possible you recycle it.

 Pros and cons of a Zero Waste lifestyle

 Living a Zero Waste lifestyle definitely has its ups and downs.
-It is a lifestyle that requires dedication, as it can be frustrating and time consuming at first.
+It is a lifestyle that requires dedication, as it can be frustrating and time-consuming at first.
 It needs to grow on you and you need to adapt to it so you get used to this new way of living.
-Once you have settled into this new lifestyle is comes with a lot of reward.
+Once you have settled into this new lifestyle it comes with a lot of reward for yourself and nature.

-- Zero Waste products often look nicer and cleaner
+- Zero Waste products often look nicer and more stylish

 - There is a supportive community around Zero Waste

 - The first steps to Zero Waste are easy to achieve, such as replacing disposables for reusables

 - It can be more expensive

-- Zero Waste products can be hard to find
+- Alternative Zero Waste products can be hard to find

 - Going fully Zero Waste requires discipline